Box-bed

 Written by

 Emma is a mother and English teacher.
-She has poetry and prose published with various literary journals and magazines.
-She is currently writing her fifth novel.
-Emma won Wingless Dreamer’s Bird Poetry Contest of 2022 and her short story, ‘Virginia Creeper’, was selected as a winning title by WriteFluence Singles Contest in 2021.
-Recently, Emma won Dipity Literary Magazine’s 2024 Best of the Net Nominations for Fiction with a short story entitled ‘The Voice of a Wildling’.
-Her poem ‘Rose-Tainted is the winner of the poetry category, Discourse Literary Journal, February 2024 Issue.
+She has poetry published with various literary journals and magazines.
+She writes flash fiction, short stories and novels.
+She is currently writing her sixth novel.
+Emma won Wingless Dreamer’s Bird Poetry Contest of 2022 with ‘Carbonito de Sophie’ and her short story entitled ‘Virginia Creeper’ was selected as a winning title by WriteFluence Singles Contest in 2021.
+Recently, she won Dipity Literary Magazine’s 2024 Best of the Net Nominations for Fiction with her short story entitled ‘The Voice of a Wildling’.
+Her poem ‘Rose-Tainted was the winner of the poetry category, Discourse Literary Journal, February 2024 Issue.
+She was shortlisted for her flash fiction writing, ‘Agnes Richter’, by Anthology.
+Her first poetry collection entitled ‘Reasons to…Evolve’ was published in April 2024.

 Other posts by author